KelSolaar/sIBL_GUI_Templates/templates/Blender_Cycles_Standard/help/Blender_Cycles_Standard_Template_Manual.rst

 There are several controls available on the World Surface panel.

--  Strength of the light emitted by the different sIBL Components.
+-  Strength of the light emitted by the different sIBL environment maps.
--  Brightness / Contrast Controls of the different sIBL Components.
+-  Brightness / Contrast Controls of the different sIBL environment maps.

 +-----------------------------------------------------------------+
 | ..  image:: resources/pictures/sIBL_Controls_Attributes.jpg     |